filipmilanovic/nba_database/README.md

 * Missing rebounds when a shot doesn't show up in Basketball Reference, or there is a substitution 'after' a missed FT, so the shooter is not picked up
 * Odds scraping occasionally misses a page as the page doesn't load in time
+* Players occasionally substitute for each other, despite both apparently already being on the court (e.g. Q2 of 200012050HOU with H. Davis and G. Buckner)